YarboJanks/buffered.io/source/_posts/2013-12-27-3-months-of-meterpreter.markdown

 <!--more-->

+## TL;DR

+This post is long.
+So if you're keen to see a nice summary, you should go and read the [wicked post over at Security Street][sec_street_tldr] which gives a great summary of what's in this post.
+Thanks to the rather classy [Tod Beardsley][todb] for serving this baby up!

 ## A Whole New Build Environment

 Getting contributions from the Open Source community can be tricky enough, even when your build is clean and your development environment is very easy to get up and running.
 In the case of Meterpreter, **neither** of these things were true and hence anyone looking to contribute had to first negotiate the gauntlet of getting a functioning build environment configured.